Engel v. Vitale: Background

+Religion in New York public schools had a long, contentious history, with protests against religious messaging dating back to at least 1906.

 In November 1951, the Board of Regents of New York proposed that public schools start the day with a non-denominational prayer.
 School boards were authorized, but not required, to adopt the recommendation.
 It became known as The Regents' Prayer because it was written by the New York State Board of Regents.
 The prayer was twenty-two words that went as follows:

 Almighty God, we acknowledge our dependence upon Thee, and we beg Thy blessings upon us, our parents, our teachers and our country.
 Amen.

 The Herricks Union Free School District adopted the proposal in July 1958.
-Students could opt-out with a parent's signature.
+Students could opt out with a parent's signature.
 Five parents of public school students attending Herricks High School in New Hyde Park sued the school board president William J. Vitale Jr., challenging the constitutionality of the Regents' Prayer.
 Two of the plaintiffs were Jewish, one was an atheist, one was a Unitarian church member, and one was a member of the New York Society for Ethical Culture.
 Steven I. Engel, a Jewish man, became the lead plaintiff.

 The plaintiffs argued that opening the school day with such a prayer violates the Establishment Clause of the First Amendment to the United States Constitution as applied to the states through the Fourteenth Amendment.
 The governments of twenty-two states submitted an amicus curiae brief to the Supreme Court urging affirmance of the New York Court of Appeals decision which upheld the constitutionality of the prayer.
 The American Jewish Committee, the Synagogue Council of America, and the American Ethical Union each submitted briefs urging the Court to instead reverse and rule that the prayer was unconstitutional.